Reuters: Russian website disguised as media tried to influence US voters

 Twitter declined to comment.
 But even before the publication contacted the company, they had already temporarily deleted the main account of NAEBC and an account in the name of Nora Burke, and also blocked the transition to the NAEBC website as “potentially dangerous,” notes Reuters.

-In early September of this year, another fake media outlet called Peace Data was reported on Facebook and Twitter.
+In early September this year, Facebook and Twitter reported on another fake media called Peace Data.
 He and NAEBC have a similar feature - words encoded in the name from the Russian mat.
 The companies also linked this resource with the Internet Research Agency.

 In February 2018, a grand jury in a federal court in the US District of Columbia formally accused the Internet Research Agency of interfering in the 2016 US presidential election.